 You can also make your own cleaning products.
 You will need to make an effort to use toxic-free products, and whether you make products yourself or you buy them, the impact will be fantastic for nature and your budget.

 - Vinegar kills bacteria, mould, and mildew.
 You can use them to clean windows, sinks, and kitchen appliances.
 Mixed with sodium bicarbonate it is most probably the most powerful cleaner you can make yourself.

 - Lemon juice helps to get rid of odours or stains

 - Castile soap is another effective natural soap for dishes.

 Opt for less packaging

 It’s difficult to avoid food packaging completely but avoid excess packaging where you can.
 The less packaging you buy, the less garbage you create.
-Waste management is definately challenging in the modern world, but only a few adjustments per person can help already immensly.
+Waste management is definitely challenging in the modern world, but only a few adjustments per person can help already immensely.

 - Glass bottles are the new ‘old’ thing again.
 They can be washed and reused and are more eco-friendly than milk or juice boxes.